 Project and development grants

 The application period for project and development grants and art grants (1 month, 3 months) ended on 2 September 2019.
-A new application period will begin in February 2020.

 The aim of project and development grants is, for example, to implement various festivals and other art events, organize cultural events that increase the participation of residents and support the work of artists.
 Grants can also be applied for starting and developing artistic activities.
 Project and development grants support activities and projects that renew cultural activities or develop event and project activities in Espoo.